acg/alangrow.com/content/blog/on-remote-work.html.md

 ### Hello! who are you and where do you work?

 Hello!
 I'm Alan Grow, co-founder at [Endcrawl](https://endcrawl.com).
 We're a SaaS that makes credits for film & TV.
-We've been used on thousands of productions including Oscar Winners "Moonlight" and "Green Book."
+We've been used on thousands of productions including Oscar Winners "Moonlight" and "Nomadland."

 ### How did you get started working remotely?